nbulian/kickstart-powered-by-smart-contracts/README.md

 ## Running some test for our contract
 Just execute from the root project "test"

+## Compiling contract
+From the project root folder, just run: node ethereum/compile.js

+It will create a a folder called "build" inside the ethereum folder with the following contracts files in json.

+CampaignFactory.json
+Campaign.json

+Now it time to deploy our contracts to the blockchain.

 ## Deploying contract
 From the project root folder, just run: node ethereum/deploy.js